fentybit/code-challenges/JavaScript/fetch/README.md

 * Add javascript so that - on page load - fetch the images - parse the response as json - add image elements to the DOM for each image in the array

-* BONUS: When user scrolls up on page, change all <p> tags to lightblue.
-When user scrolls down, change all <p> tags to pink.
+* BONUS: When user scrolls up on page, resize images to 50% of their original size.
+When user scrolls down, resize images to 200% of their original size.